Overpopulation: Resource Depletion and Human Innovation

 An essential facet of environmental management is the understanding of how resources are being used and depleted.

-With the guidance of the experts at the Adam Smith Centre, you’ll learn to use Julian Simon’s Simon Abundance Index to analyse resource management and use your skills to advocate for sustainable practices and innovation.
+With the guidance of the experts at the Adam Smith Centre, you’ll learn to use Julian Simon’s Simon Abundance Index and a unique framework jointly developed by Dr. Marian Tupy and Dr. Gale Pooley, which measure the different degrees of resource abundance.

 Learning on this course